wintere/introhpc-archive/advanced-slurm/lesson.md

 # Advanced Slurm
 This lesson expands on the principles of Slurm job configuration and parallelization introduced in the first Slurm lesson.
-It also introduces [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/index.html), a popular software package and virtual environment management tool available on Talapas that can be used to configure virtual environments for batch scripts or interactive jobs.

 ## Lesson Setup
 For this lesson, you will need to connect to a Talapas login node through a shell application of your choice.